 In general, a GPA of 3.0 is considered just-barely acceptable, and anything below that should be addressed (for example, if you had any particular circumstances).
 GPA’s above 3.5 are generally considered fairly good, those above 3.7 are considered excellent, and as you remember from high school, a 4.0 usually indicates a top notch student (but if you’re taking the easiest classes to pad up your GPA, it may be easy to notice).
 These are just rough guidelines; for the most part, expect employers to care more about your communicative ability, motivation, outside experience, understanding of material, and your ability to challenge yourself.

-Overall, the differences in high school and university are many.
-You’ll find classes filled with 100’s of students, lectures where absolutely nothing happens except the professor’s speaking, a refined grading system, fewer exams with high stakes, and a redefining of the importance of your GPA.
-These differences tend to catch students off guard, but if you’re prepared for them, there’s really nothing to worry about.
+Overall, the differences in academics in college vs. high school are many.
+You’ll find classes filled with hundreds of students; lectures where absolutely nothing happens except the professor’s speaking; a refined grading system; fewer exams with high stakes; and a redefining of the importance of your GPA.
+These differences tend to catch students off guard.
+But if you’re prepared for them, there’s really nothing to worry about.
 All college students will experience some changes like these, so you’re certainly not alone!
+And now, you’re a little better prepared for academics in college.